Jasmamu1992/AdvancedLaneFinding/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I divided the warped image into 6 parts and took histogram for each of theses parts.
+Then I found the peaks in the histogram and started searching for any line points situated araound the peaks.
+Then I differentiated the points to leftlanepoints and rightlane points based on their position in the image(all the implemetation is done in a function called `Hist()` which can be found in code cell 8 of `./AdvancedLaneFinding/AdvLaneFinding.ipynb`) and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]